TammyHoang/nemoLibESUVisualization/README.md

 * Unzip the zip file
 * Open the `nbactions.xml` file to change the path of the `<exec.workingdir>` to the current location of the program (there are three sections of the `<exec.workingdir>`)
   * If the path of the `<exec.workingdir>` is at the incorrect location, there will be errors with Maven.
+* In the terminal, cd to the path of the current location of the program
+  * cd .../nemoLibESUVisualization-master
+  * mvn package
 * Open the project using the Netbeans IDE
 * Clean and build the program
 * Run the program in the NetworkMotifDetector.java class since it contains the main driver function